xen-project/xen/SUPPORT.md

     Status: Supported
-    Status, Cortex A57 r0p0-r1p1: Supported, not security supported
+    Status, Cortex A57 r0p0-r1p1: Supported, not security supported Status, Cortex A77 r0p0-r1p0: Supported, not security supported

 For the Cortex A57 r0p0 - r1p1, see Errata 832075.
+For the Cortex A77 r0p0 - r1p0, see Errata 1508412.

 ## Host hardware support